Chapter 39. Mom Secrets and Her Recue by DadElizabeth Lin Johnson

-I thought of her in a cheongsam, small step constricted, trying to run, to catch a rumbling cable car on Powell Street at the edge of the Chinatown ghetto.
-I imagined her carrying a young boy, a stranger helping her, picking up Rickie, her jumping, grabbing a railing, dangling, the man pulling her up.
+I thought of her in a cheongsam, small step constricted, trying to catch a rumbling cable car on Powell Street at the edge of the Chinatown ghetto.
+I imagined her carrying a young boy, a stranger helping her, picking up Rickie, her jumping, grabbing a railing, dangling, the man pulling her up too.

-I thought of the cable car's noise as it's underground cable rattled and clanked, first struggling to pull it up the Powell Street Hill then the brakeman pulling back hard the chrome brake handle, the chain groaning to avoid the car crashing down Powell Street, the bell's ring a ding, to clear the way, it stopped at Union Square with its underground garage, surrounded by big upscale department stores.
-I thought of her holding a chrome exterior grip in one hand, Rickie in the other struggling to get off to escape, a spectacle among the throng of shoppers, hobbled in a cheongsam.
+I thought of the cable car's noise as it's underground cable rattled and clanked, first struggling to pull it up the Powell Street Hill then the brakeman pulling back hard the chrome brake handle, the underground chain groaning to keep the car from crashing down Powell Street, the bell's ring a ding to clear the traffic, it stopped at Union Square with its underground garage surrounded by big upscale department stores.
+I thought of her as a spectacle among the throng of shoppers, hobbled in a cheongsam with slippers.

-I imagined her wandering frightened into the big upscale department stores, now gone, to hide.
-Her being out of character at I Magnum and City of Paris and confronted by a saleswoman.
-I suppressed a smile at her success then thought of her plight under the glass dome of the City of Paris, her rescue by an old San Francisco matron in a fur coat, saved by what the San Francisco columnist Herb Caen referred to as a LOL, (Little Old Lady).
+I imagined her wandering frightened in the big upscale department stores I Magnum and City of Paris, now gone, her being confronted by their saleswomen.
+I thought of her bewildered plight under the glass dome of the City of Paris and her rescue by an old San Francisco matron in a fur coat, saved by what the San Francisco Chronicle newspaper columnist, Herb Caen, referred to as a LOL, (Little Old Lady).

-I understood now why she never went with Dad and me when we went to Chinatown.
+I finally understood why she never went with Dad and me when we went to Chinatown.

 "Mom, what happened when you got to the Santa Clara train station?"

-It little station, no many people.
-I ask people, where you go pick beans?
-No one know where go pick beans, think me crazy China girl with baby.
+"Train stop.
+Ticket man, he, say it Santa Clara, me need get out.
+It, little station, no many people.
+I ask people, where pick beans?
+No one know where pick beans, think me crazy China girl with little boy in blanket.”

-After no beans more, Rickie, me, we go farm to farm.
+After no more beans, Rickie, me, we go farm to farm.
 Farm women talk, help.
-They know I Pinay, Hawaii girl, not China girl.
-I no family, work hard but no know how I have Rickie or bad things I did.
-I work good, some pay me clean house, some baby-sit, some, me cook for pickers, better than picking.
-Pick prunes too, get twenty-five cents box picked.
-Easy pick, off ground.
+They know I Pinay Hawaii girl, not China girl.
+I no have family, work hard but no know how I have Rickie or bad things I did.
+I work good.
+I pick prunes, get twenty-five cents box picked.
+Easy to pick off ground even Rickie help.
+I cut apricots too, 50 cents a tray.
+Some pay me clean house, babysit, cook for pickers, it better than picking.
+I happy, but no happy for Burma girl, sad for Burma girl.”

-With things looking better for Mom I stopped crying.
+With things looking better for Mom I stopped crying too.
 I needed Dad in the picture.
 I had to get back to what every girl wants to know how her parents met.

 “Mom, how’d you meet Dad?”

-She smiled; her tears ceased.
+She smiled.
 Relieved by this turn, I smiled too.
 Finally, something good was obviously going to happen to Mom.

-God, he forgives me.
-Priest tell me, I not go hell.
+“Time is good, farm women help.
+Priest, he hear of me and come find me.
+I get confession.
+I tell him my bad things.
+Priest, he say God, forgive me, tell me I no go to hell.
 Tell me no worry about hell.
-I not go hell, he …. promise, no hell.
-He tell me I good, not bad.
-He know people, he get me work, I work Hawaiian Gardens.
+I no go hell.
+He tell me, I good, not bad.
+He know people.
+He get me work.
+I work at restaurant, it Hawaiian Gardens.
 You know, it big restaurant.
-I waitress, wear sarong, grass skirt but no see dede.
+I waitress, wear sarong grass skirt but no see dede get tip money too.”

-Priest, he, know woman.
-She Italian, Mrs. Mariani, she let me live in old house she no longer, want live in.
-It, farmhouse, old in little orchard, on Meridian Road, close to work.
-Soon they tear down.
+Priest, he, know Italian woman, Mrs. Mariani.
+She let me and Rickie live in house she no longer, want live in.
+It, farmhouse, in little orchard, on Meridian Road, close to work.
 Mexican girl, she, live there too.
-She with two babies.
-She babysit Rickie.
-I walk work, work night, we share work money.
-She in trouble too, no okay she in America.
-She, sneak in, from Mexico.
-Husband, he, leave her.
-Priest, he, help her, too.
-We help each other.
-Sometime we cry, we cry, hold we together."
+She has two babies.
+I walk work, work night.
+She help take care of Rickie.
+We share money.
+She in trouble too.
+No okay she in country.
+She from Mexico.
+Husband, he leave her.
+Priest, he helps her too.
+Sometimes we cry, hold each other, then we happy again."

-"Your father, he big man.
-Hawaiian Gardens, he, chef, not cook!"
+"Father, he big man in Hawaiian Gardens, he chef, not cook!"

 Wow, Dad a big shot?
 Another shock but not bad like the others.

-I poured us each more wine.
+I poured us more wine.
 I needed it.
-I didn't know what else was coming if we had crested the bad shock hill but her smile suggested it was all downhill coasting.
+I didn't know what else was coming, if we had crested the bad shock hill but her smile suggested it was all downhill coasting.

-"So, Dad was the chef?
+"So, Dad was the chef at Hawaiian Gardens?
 You liked him?"

-"No, no, father, he open door, him say let me go.
-Manager, he, say, shut up Chinaman but father, he, stay.
-Manager, he, try hit father but father know fighting.
+"No, no, father, he open door.
+He say, let me go.
+Manager, he say, shut up Chinaman but father, he stay.
+Manager try hit father but father know fighting.
 They fight.
-Manager he, get arm broke, blood on face.
-Manager, he, go hospital.
-Police come, arrest me and father, let me go but father, jail three months, no more we work Hawaiian Gardens.
+Manager, get arm broke, blood on face.
+He go hospital.
+Police come, arrest me and father.

-When father out jail, he come, live with me.
-We go find farm work but jail time make hard find work.
 Father never hit me.
-He kind to Rickie, never ask who father is.
+He kind to Rickie, never ask who his daddy is.
 Soon I have four more and we big family like you know.
-That all to say.
+That’s all I say.
 I have bad past but good now.
-Please no tell others, Rickie, half-brother, my bad past."
+Please no tell others, Rickie, your half-brother, my bad past."

 "I not know.
-I think of her, I, sorry her.
-I hope she go away.
-I tell priest.
-I tell help her but priest say Chinatown no can go, closed.
-No can to go in, not can help.
-Say I lucky get away.
+I think of her.
+I ask priest help her but priest say Chinatown no can go, closed.
 I pray to Virgin Mary for her.
-I pray for other girls too, I pray Mexican girl too with babies."
+I pray for Mexican girl too."